 He takes great measures to explain he didn’t do any of this to “defame” Snapchat and was only motivated by user security and privacy concerns.

 We contacted Snapchat when the original story concerning Decipher Forensic’s research surfaced, and the team declined to comment.
 However a recent blog post further addressing the alleged longer lifespan of “Snaps” was published by the team.
 We’d imagine that Krell’s iOS-related discovery means the company will be pushed to respond to security allegations yet again.

 Unfortunately, as users become more savvy (Keck says he isn’t a programmer; he just likes to toy around), ephemeral technologies like Snapchat will have to take more measures to make sure that curious consumers with a little know-how can recover this type of content.
-It inarguably invalidates the product to a certain degree: If the entire concept is to send photos and videos with a short shelf-life, the idea that recipients can find, save, and even republish them is more than concerning – it’s downright terrifying.
-Right, 16-year-old sexters?
+It inarguably invalidates the product to a certain degree: If the entire concept is to send photos and videos with a short shelf-life, the idea that recipients can find, save, and even republish them is downright terrifying.

 You can watch the video of Keck’s iOS Snapchat recovery below.